gvergnaud/ts-pattern/README.md

 specify the type `[State, Event]` to make sure it is interpreted as a [Tuple](https://en.wikipedia.org/wiki/Tuple) by TypeScript, so we can match on each value separately.

+Most of the time, you don't need to specify the type of input and output with `match<Input, Output>(...)` because `match` is able to infer both of this values.

 ### .with(pattern, handler)